hpc2n/softwareaccounting/docs/logging.md

 Set this to the name of the file where logs should be written.

-The logfile have substitions ''%(jobid)s'' and ''%(node)s'' to create more unique names (only on sams-collector).
+The logfile have substitutions ''%(jobid)s'' and ''%(node)s'' to create more unique names (only on sams-collector).

 ## Loglevel